buzzfeed/solid/CONTRIBUTING.md

 ### 4. Update Distribution Links
 Update the Download link `href`s in `index.html` to correspond to the binaries you just generated.

+### 5. Publish the Node Package
+in a terminal window, from within the Solid directory type `npm publish`.

+### 6. Write Release Notes
+Release notes can be found in docs/\_posts/release-notes/.
+Release notes must be named `year`-`month`-`day`-`release number`.html and are written in Yaml front matter.
+Name your release concisely and consider the changes it includes.
+Jokes, on occasion, are OK.
+Please see existing release notes for examples.

-### 5. Open a PR, Get a Review, Et Cetera
+### 7. Commit, Open a PR, Get a Review, Et Cetera
+Make a commit that is the number of your release - i.e. `solid-2-6-3`.
 In your PR you should see the updated `package.json`, `index.html`, and distribution binaries, along with your new release notes.
 Ask your reviewer to merge if all is well.

-### 6. Update Node Package Version
-Use the command `npm version [version number]` then `git push`.
-This will create a new commit with the correct git version tag and Solid's package version in `package.json` updated.

-### 7. Publish the Node Package
-in a terminal window, from within the Solid directory type `npm publish`.

 ### 8. Generate Compressed Docs
 We attach our compiled docs to each release so that rig can pull them down and deploy them.
 To generate this file run `make release_docs`.
 This will generate a compressed copy of the docs in the `.tmp` directory.